gammapy/gammapy-meetings/dev-meetings/2026/2026-02-06/README.md

 ## [Documentation](https://github.com/orgs/gammapy/projects/27/views/2)

 ## [DevOps](https://github.com/orgs/gammapy/projects/31/views/1)
-A lof of PR has been opened and merged to fix issues highlighed by sonarcube.
+A lot of PRs have been opened and merged to fix issues highlighted by sonarcube.

 ## Validation & benchmark